A guide to the best places to visit from Luxembourg City when looking for day trips

 How to get there: The best way to get to Bouillon from Luxembourg is by renting a car. – Get your cheapest car rental deal here

-Book here the best tours in the Ardennes, Belgium
+Book the best tours in the Ardennes, Belgium

 It is found in the Southern Belgium region La Gaume and close to the French border, is known to be the southernmost village in Belgium, and for being one of the prettiest.

-Indeed, the hand-hewn stones and colorful flowers growing along the ochre-colored house fronts with their red curved tiles, rather remind of Southern France than Wallonia, Belgium.
+Indeed, the hand-hewn stones and colorful flowers growing along the ochre-colored house fronts with their red curved tiles, remind me more of Southern France than Wallonia, Belgium.

-But Torgny is not only reminiscent of the Mediterranean by the outside.
+But Torgny is not only reminiscent of the Mediterranean from the outside.
 It also boasts a very particular micro-climate that allows the cultivation of wines.

 Torgny is definitely a day trip for those who are seeking to unwind and disconnect from the stress.